perusio/esp8266-lua/README.md

   5. Now use a CoAP client like [Copper](https://addons.mozilla.org/en-US/firefox/addon/copper-270430/) on Firefox and point it to the above URL.
-You should get a JSON reading of the temperature.
+You should get a reading of the temperature in JSON format.

      If using a CLI client like
      [coap-cli](https://github.com/mcollina/coap-cli) for NodeJS, e.g.,